Approximating Sparse Matrices and their Functions using Matrix-vector products: Numerical Illustrations

 Figure \ref{fig:syneg} shows the accuracy as well as how well the error estimates $\delta_{RE}^{(S)}$ and $\delta_{RE}^{(B)}$ describe the behaviour of the two algorithms.
 For the banded case in Figure \ref{fig2a}, we see that the error decays exponentially until the error is dominated by either the machine precision or the error from computing the matrix-vector products.
 This exponential decay rate is consistent with Theorem \ref{thm:band}.
 The dotted lines indicate the error estimate $\delta_{RE}^{(B)}$.
 We observe that $\delta_{RE}^{(B)}$, which makes $5$ extra Gaussian measurements, estimate the error well.
 Therefore, we recommend computing $\delta_{RE}^{(B)}$ in practice, especially in cases when either the bandwidth of the underlying matrix or the matrix function is unknown.

 For the general sparse case in Figure \ref{fig2b}, the error decays quickly with the number of nonzero entries recovered in each row.
-The sparsity pattern influences the decay rate of \RS, making the behaviour of the decay rate more unexpected.
+The sparsity pattern influences the decay rate of \RS, making the behaviour of the decay rate more unpredictable and irregular.
 This has been shown partially in Theorem \ref{thm:gen} where the bound depends on the sparsity pattern or more specifically the cardinality of the union of the combined support locations of $\mtx{I}_n,\mtx{A},...,\mtx{A}^d$ in each row for $d$ large enough.
 Although the behavior of \RS{} is irregular, $\delta_{RE}^{(S)}$ serves as an excellent error estimate for how \RS{} performs.

+Finally, we note that there are regimes in which the proposed method does not convincingly amortize its computational cost.
+For example, in Figure \ref{fig2b} for the $1024 \times 1024$ problem, the \RS requires $55$ matrix–vector products with $f(\mtx{A})$—corresponding to $55 \times 19 = 1045$ matrix–vector products with $\mtx{A}$—to achieve only $10^{-3}$ accuracy.
+In contrast, naive dense methods that explicitly form the matrix and compute a full eigenvalue decomposition achieve full accuracy using fewer matrix–vector products with $\mtx{A}$.
+This highlights that the advantages of the proposed approach are most pronounced in large-scale settings where forming the matrix is infeasible, rather than in moderate-size problems where dense methods remain competitive.
+See Section~\ref{subsec:scaletest} for experiments at larger scale.